CarlosEduardoFerreiraRamos/angular-component-class/projects/dependency-injection-class/README.md

 By using the `APP_CONTEXT` token to provide the `UserService` class we don't need anymore the `Injectable` decorator on our service.

-But if we don't want ro provide a class, just a value?
+But if we don't want to provid a class, just a value?
 Well, insted of the property `useClass` we can use the `useValue`, and passa anything we want.
 In our case, lets pass an object simulating our `UserService`, an object with the `serviceValue` property.

 ```ts
 @NgModule({